-I am a visiting assistant professor of Computer Science and Software Engineering at Rose-Hulman Institute of Technology, and will be transitioning to assistant professor Winter 2024.
 I earned my doctorate in Informatics from Indiana University Bloomington's (IU) Luddy School of Informatics, Computing, and Engineering with a track in Human Computer Interaction Design (HCI/d).
-I worked in Norman Su’s Authentic User Experience Lab on studying video game livestreamers and how their practices can inform livestream interaction design.
+I worked in Norman Su’s Authentic User Experience Lab on examining video game livestreamers and how this subculture’s practices inform livestream interaction design.
+Prior to graduate school, I studied computer engineering and computer science at the University of Southern California.

 Contact